rackerlabs/support-how-to/content/how-to/account-management/using-RBAC-with-MyRackspace/index.md

 ### Account Credentials

-Rackspace recommends that you can change the account password before adding new users to the account.
+Rackspace recommends that you change the account password before adding new users to the account.

 When new users are created, a temporary password is assigned to them.
 They should change the temporary password at their first login.